florianbuetow/audio-to-text-summarizer/README.md

 * Python 3.8+
 * ffmpeg in your PATH (get it [here](https://ffmpeg.org/download.html))
 * OpenAI API key (get one [here](https://beta.openai.com/))
+* GPU with CUDA support (optional, but highly recommended for fast transcription)

 Virtual environment and installing dependencies: